finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 ## upsertVirtualTransactionOverride

-> OverrideVirtualTransactionsResponse upsertVirtualTransactionOverride(scope, code, instrumentEventId, transactionRequest, portfolioEffectiveAt, preserveProperties, dataModelScope, dataModelCode)
+> UpsertVirtualTransactionOverrideResponse upsertVirtualTransactionOverride(scope, code, instrumentEventId, overrideVirtualTransactionsRequest, portfolioEffectiveAt, preserveProperties)

-[EARLY ACCESS] UpsertVirtualTransactionOverride: [EARLY ACCESS] Upsert a virtual transaction override
+[EARLY ACCESS] UpsertVirtualTransactionOverride: [EARLY ACCESS] Upsert virtual transaction overrides and suppressions

-Creates or updates virtual transaction overrides for an instrument event with manually provided input transactions.
-This will cancel the specified instrument event and upsert the provided transactions as replacements.
-The replacement transactions will have the OverrideOfInstrumentEvent system property set and a source type of OverriddenVirtualTransaction.
-Calling this endpoint again with the same transaction IDs will update the existing overrides in place.
+Creates or updates overrides and suppressions of virtual transactions generated by a single instrument  event.
+Overrides and suppressions are each keyed by the virtual transaction id they target.
+This is a  full replace of the previously stored overrides and suppressions for the targeted instrument event -  any previously stored entry not present in this request is removed.
+Calling this endpoint again with the same virtual transaction id will replace the existing override or  suppression in place.

 ### Example